2010 Yazoo City tornado: Recovery

+The Mississippi Emergency Management Agency (MEMA) offered housing to the victims who lost their homes, using cottages originally built for the victims of Hurricane Katrina.
+The cottages were available for victims eligible to acquire one in all the affected counties.
+The State Director for Mississippi's Rural Development visited Yazoo City an hour after the tornado tore through.
+The Mayor of Yazoo City, MacArthur Straughter, joined alongside the Director assembling full-court press and using resources at USDA Rural Development to aid the damaged areas and the affected residents.
+The staff members from USDA's Multi-Family Housing Program coordinated a rapid response to open up vacant units for affected families.

-After the tornado, majority of the spilled materials at the Complex Chemical plant were pumped into temporary tanks for disposal.
+After the tornado, a majority of the spilled materials at the Complex Chemical plant were pumped into temporary tanks for disposal.
 Contractors were hired and heavy equipment was rented for debris removal across the site.
-Complex rented out trailers as temporary office spaces, multiple large containers were also brought in as temporary warehouses to store raw materials and products as production was outsourced to several areas.
+Complex rented out trailers as temporary office spaces.
+As production was outsourced to several areas, multiple large containers were also brought in as temporary warehouses to store raw materials and products.
 Key areas of the plant, like the blending and distillation units, were powered by one of the 13 large generators rented out by Complex.
-By June 14, all Complex plant's 11 processing units were operating at 90% capacity and productivity, though debris was still present on the plant.
-Afterwards, a larger office building separate from the plant was constructed, along with the construction of one large warehouse, a new electrical system, a large steel enclosure to protect the distillation and oil blending units, which were rebuilt to include a truck loading area.
+By June 14, all Complex plant's 11 processing units were operating at 90% capacity and productivity, though debris was still present on the property.
+Afterwards, a larger office building separate from the plant was constructed.
+The construction of one large warehouse and a new electrical system were made.
+A large steel enclosure was also constructed to protect the distillation and oil blending units, which was rebuilt to include a truck loading area.

+At Eagle Lake, residents planning to rebuild their homes were now required to put their homes on stilts that were 18 inches off the ground.
+The addition of the stricter guidelines occurred after FEMA confronted counties that did not have the National Flood Insurance Program policies in their laws.
+This led to the new construction guidelines implemented in Warren County's flood ordinance.
+The said counties were applied to Special Flood Hazard Areas, areas designated by FEMA to be in high-risk for flooding inundations by 100-year flooding events.
+In town, 41 residents received housing, and a disaster recovery center opened at the Eagle Lake Volunteer Fire Department, assisting with unemployment and affected businesses.
+Along MS 465, a debris collection site opened up next to a cotton gin business that was there until June 30.